highcharts-for-python/highcharts-core/docs/using.rst

 `Highcharts JS`_ organizes data into :term:`series`.
 You can think of a series as a single line on a graph that shows a set of values.
-The set of values that make up the series are data points, which are defined by a set of properties that indicate the data point's position on one or more axes.
+The set of values that make up the series are :term:`data points`, which are defined by a set of properties that indicate the data point's position on one or more axes.
 As a result, `Highcharts JS`_ and **Highcharts for Python** both represent the data points in series as a list of data point objects in the ``data`` property within the series:

 .. list-table::
   :widths: 50 50